 My passion lies in loving, serving and caring for God’s family, encouraging people in their personal walk with Him and helping them to keep the gospel front and centre in their lives.
 I am currently responsible for the Pastoral Care, Worship and Kidz Church ministries at CGCC.

 I have been given the privilege of spending my earthly life with my wife and rock, Flerina.
 Together we have three married children, Melody, Coby and Samuel.
-They have given us seven grandchildren, including our precious Lily who is already with the Lord, and another who we will meet in a few short months.
+They have given us seven grandchildren, including our precious Lily who is already with the Lord.

 I love to relax by spending quality time with my wonderful wife—anywhere, anytime, anyplace!
 I also love spending time with my grandchildren.
 I don’t want to miss a moment.